IBM/java-sdk-core/Authentication.md

 - url: (required) The base URL associated with the Cloud Pak for Data token service.

-- disableSSLVerification: (optional) A flag that indicates whether verificaton of the server's SSL certificate should be disabled or not.
+- disableSSLVerification: (optional) A flag that indicates whether verification of the server's SSL certificate should be disabled or not.
 The default value is `false`.

 - headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests